dfelinto/blender-manual/manual/interface/window_system/topbar.rst

 Save Screenshot (Editor)
    Capture a picture of the selected Editor.
-   Select the Editor by :LMB: within its area after running the operator.
+   Select the Editor by :kbd:`LMB` within its area after running the operator.
    A File Browser will open to choose where the screenshot is saved.